zwets/unfasta/README.md

 ###### Footnotes

-[^1] Who makes this up?
+\*) Who makes this up?
 NCBI specifies that multiple sequence identifiers must be separated by `|`, the same character that is used _within_ identifiers.
 This makes it impossible to parse the list of identifiers without knowing the internal structure of every possible identifier -- instant forward incompatibility.
 Why not use a different separator?
 Why not reuse the `>`?

+\*\*) Yes, I have a peeve with that.
+I'm baffled by the neglect for formalism when the whole purpose of the effort is enabling interchange of data.
+Set a standard and be explicit about it: make it identifiable, give it a NAME, give it a URI!
+Don't put it on a web page titled "Web BLAST Page Options" or name it "Table 5" and put it in the "Examples and Demos" section of a handbook.`</grumble>`)